 Library created.
 Package created.
 No errors.
 Package body created.
 No errors.

-For ease of maintenance and to avoid fragmentation of other production tablespaces, Oracle recommends that a separate tablespace be used for database objects (tables and indexes) forming the migration repository of the DMU.
-In order to follow this recommendation, create a suitable tablespace now, so that you can select it for the migration repository in the following steps.
+For ease of maintenance and to avoid fragmentation of other production tablespaces, Oracle recommends that you use a separate tablespace for the database objects forming the DMU repository.

-After a repository has been installed, it is automatically refreshed at predefined points in the DMU workflow to account for any objects containing character data that may have been added to, altered in, or removed from the database.
-In addition, you can refresh, reinstall, upgrade, or uninstall the repository by selecting appropriate option from the Migration menu.
+After the DMU repository is installed, it is automatically refreshed at predefined points in the workflow to account for any objects containing character data that may have been added to, altered in, or removed from the database.
+You can also refresh, reinstall, upgrade, or uninstall the repository by selecting the appropriate option from the Migration menu.

 Figure 4-1 Repository Configuration Wizard - Reinstallation

 Description of "Figure 4-1 Repository Configuration Wizard - Reinstallation"

 - Choose either migration mode or validation mode, and then click Next.
 Figure 4-2 appears.